-Shawne E. Ellerbee, RMA Deputy of Director of Administrative Services Melanie Beretti, RMA Property Administration/Special Programs Manager
+Shawne E. Ellerbee, Assistant Director of RMA

+Melanie Beretti, RMA Property Administration/Special Programs Manager

-The following is the October 2020 monthly update regarding projects in Carmel Lagoon and River. for your office to share with constituents impacted by the Carmel River and Lagoon.
+The following is the November 2020 update regarding projects in Carmel Lagoon and River for the District 5 office to share with constituents interested in lower Carmel River and Lagoon projects.